mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 1. Zheng, J., Li, W., Hong, J., Petersson, L., & Barnes, N. (2022).
 Towards Open-Set Object Detection and Discovery.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3961-3970).

 1. Joseph, K. J., Paul, S., Aggarwal, G., Biswas, S., Rai, P., Han, K., & Balasubramanian, V. N. (2022).
 Spacing Loss for Discovering Novel Categories.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3761-3766).
+  - *Spacing loss* that enforces separability in the latent space using cues from multi-dimensional scaling
+    - an either operate as a standalone method or can be plugged into existing methods to enhance them
-  - characterize existing NCD approaches into single stage and two-stage methods based on whether they require access to labeled and unlabeled data together while discovering new classes
+  - characterize existing NCD approaches into single-stage and two-stage methods based on if they require access to L and U data together while discovering NC
-  - *Spacing loss* that enforces separability in the latent space using cues from multi-dimensional scaling,
+    - Single-stage NCD models can access L and U together
+  - common NCD methodologies: learn a feature extractor using the L and use clustering, psuedo-labelling or CL
+  - Experiment with CIFAR dataset
+  - Two characteristics: 1) the ability to transport similar samples to locations equidistant from other dissimilar samples in the latent manifold, 2) the datapoints to refresh their associativity to a group as the learning progresses
+  - Spacing loss summary: i) finding equidist point

 1. Zhao, Y., Zhong, Z., Sebe, N., & Lee, G. H. (2022).
 Novel Class Discovery in Semantic Segmentation.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 4340-4349).
   - Three stage learning.